-The contrast limits of the instruments that we used depend on magnitude difference and not absolute brightness of the companion.
+The contrast limits of the instruments that we used depend on magnitude difference and not the absolute brightness of the companion.
 As a consequence, the limiting companion mass that we are able to detect depends on the brightness of the central star.
-For this reason, we also separate the \smash\ sample according to the luminosity class into roughly two similar size samples.
-For each sub-sample, we recompute the detection maps.
-The last column of Fig.~\ref{fig:bias} reveals that interferometric observations can detect a 4~\msun\ companion near a LC~V-III star but only a 7~\msun\ companion near a LC~II-I star.
-In the AO regime, \smash\ is sensitive to solar-mass companions near LC~I-II stars and to sub-solar mass companions near LC~III-V stars.
+For this reason, we also separated the \smash\ sample according to the luminosity class into roughly two samples of similar size.
+For each subsample, we recomputed the detection maps.
+The last column of Fig.~\ref{fig:bias} reveals that interferometric observations can detect a 4~\msun\ companion near an LC~V-III star but only a 7~\msun\ companion near a LC~II-I star.
+In the AO regime, \smash\ is sensitive to solar-mass companions near LC~I-II stars and to subsolar mass companions near LC~III-V stars.

-Overall, our result show that, within the sensitivity limit of the survey, the binary detection probabilities are very uniform.
-The one exception is the structure around $P\approx10^{3.5}$~yr ($a\approx 500$~AU) that corresponds to the transition from \naco/\sam\ to \naco\ AO-imaging.
-Given these results, the observed distributions obtained in the next sections can be considered to be directly representative of the true distributions, and do not require bias-corrections, as long as one remain in the high-detection probability regions outlined in Fig.~\ref{fig:bias}.
+Overall, our simulation results show that, within the sensitivity limits of the survey, the binary detection probabilities are very uniform.
+The one exception is the structure around $P\approx10^{3.5}$~yr ($a\approx 500$~AU) that corresponds to the transition from \naco/\sam\ to \naco\ AO-imaging (Fig.~\ref{fig:smash}).
+Given these results, the observed distributions obtained in the next sections can be considered to be directly representative of the true distributions, and do not require bias-corrections, as long as one remains in the high-detection-probability regions outlined in Fig.~\ref{fig:bias}.